coderkol95/NLP_experiments/README.md

 2. What are the tasks in NLP

-- [x] Sentiment analysis / Document classification
+- [x] Sentiment analysis or Document classification
 - [ ] NER
 - [ ] Text similarity
 - [ ] POS tagging